-My name is Brad, I’m twenty-five, and the instructor for Basement Guitar & Banjo.
-I began learning guitar at the age of twelve.
-During my high school days I played in the jazz big band, jazz combo, orchestra and a blues/rock band organised outside of school.
+I’ve been playing guitar since the age of twelve.
+During high school I played in the jazz big band, jazz combo, orchestra and a blues/rock band.

-When I left high school I started teaching guitar part time with a music franchise whilst completing a one year course in contemporary music performance.
+After high school I completed a one year course in contemporary music performance.

-The next year I taught guitar full time with the franchise at local primary and intermediate schools.
+The following year I worked full time for a music franchise where I taught Guitar at local primary and intermediate schools on the North Shore.

-I went back to teaching guitar part time the next three years while I completed a degree in audio engineering.
+The next three years I completed a degree in audio engineering while remaining with the music franchise where I taught part time.
 During these years I also picked up the banjo and have become a loyal convert to bluegrass.

 In 2015 I left the franchise to travel around America while working and tutoring guitar at a summer camp for kids.

-Now that I ‘m back in New Zealand I’m going to begin teaching guitar privately and also introduce banjo and bass lessons.
-If this sounds like something you could be interested in then please don’t hesitate to get in touch!
+Now that I ‘m back in New Zealand I’ve started up my own private music tuition business where I offer lessons for Guitar, Bass, Banjo and Ukulele.
+If this sounds like something you could be interested in then don’t hesitate to get in touch!

-For students who just want to learn how to play their favourite songs and are not so interested in the finicky parts of music then a typical lesson would involve looking at which songs they are interested in which are within their skill level then downloading the chords/tablature and sitting down and tackling the song together.
+For people who just want to learn how to play their favourite songs and prefer a more casual approach then a typical lesson would involve looking at which songs they are interested in which are within their skill level then downloading the chords/tablature and sitting down and tackling the song together.